How do we train?

 Where do we train?

-University Sports Centre: We train in the main Sports Hall, which is new and shiny but only has basic gym equipment (floor mats, air track, parallel bars, a pommel horse, a low and a high beam, a trampette and springboards).
+University Sports Centre: We train in the main Sports Hall, which is new and shiny but only has basic gym equipment (floor mats, air track, parallel bars, a pommel horse, a low and a high beam, a trampette, and springboards).
 Nonetheless it is perfectly suited for staying in shape and practicing core skills on the above apparatuses.

 Cambridge Gymnastics Academy: A dedicated gymnasium in Arbury, Cambridge within cycling/walking distance of the city centre.
 This has a sprung floor, foam pit, vault, parallel bars, asymmetric bars, high bar, beams, static training rings, and trampoline.
 There is also a low-height training pommel and bucket.